Apalachicola Province: Lower towns of the Muscogee Confederacy

 The Lower Towns of the Muscogee Confederacy (the Coweta or Apalachicola province) of the middle 18th century were an amalgamation of old Apalachicola and other groups (Westo, Yuchi, and others).
 The Lower Towns material culture, especially ceramics, was maintained, despite the absorption of other groups.
 In 1716, Diego Peña noted the presence of some Alafay (from the Tampa Bay area), Timucua (from interior northern Florida), and Mocama (from coastal northern Florida and southern Georgia) people living in the Chattahoochee River towns.

 The town of Apalachicola moved to different locations along the Chattahoochee River in the 18th century, including in a move known to have occurred in 1755.
 In the 1770s, William Bartram visited both Apalachicola and Apalachicola Old Town.
 Foster lists a number of archaeological sites in Russell County, Alabama that may have been occupied by Apalachicola at various times.

-Following Congressional passage of the Indian Removal Act in 1830, the United States pressured the Apalachicola to sign two treaties, in 1833 and 1834, to cede their lands in the Southeast in exchange for land west of the Mississippi River.
-In 1836-1840, the Apalachicola moved to Indian Territory (present-day Oklahoma).
-They merged there with other Creek peoples and descendants are enrolled in the federally recognized Muscogee (Creek) Nation.

 Legacy

 The Apalachicola River is named after the province.
 The Spanish included what is now called the Chattahoochee River as part of one river, calling all of it from its origins in the southern Appalachian foothills down to the Gulf of Mexico the Apalachicola.
 Apalachicola Bay and the city of Apalachicola, Florida are named after the river.